 In the case of China, it’s been suggested that we sanction Chen Quanguo, Xinjiang’s party chief and Politburo member (who previously kept brutal order in Tibet).
 Doing so might represent “the determination not to turn a blind eye,” as Rogin puts it, though not much more.
 That won’t change anything in Beijing.

-Indeed, the Uighur Human Rights Policy Act, pending in both houses, is mostly hortatory.
-The bill demands that the administration do something, such as condemn Chinese abuses, impose Magnitsky Act penalties against select Chinese officials, ban the export of technologies used for repression, and protect Uighurs and others in the U.S. from Chinese harassment.
+Indeed, the Uyghur Human Rights Policy Act, pending in both houses, is mostly hortatory.
+The bill demands that the administration do something, such as condemn Chinese abuses, impose Magnitsky Act penalties against select Chinese officials, ban the export of technologies used for repression, and protect Uyghurs and others in the U.S. from Chinese harassment.